Where to buy ducklings or ducks for your backyard or small farm

 Ducks require a lot of specialized knowledge, predator-proof infrastructure, and care.
 Thus, they should not be purchased on a whim or impulse.
 Doing so leads to a very high probability that the ducks will suffer and die because the buyers will not be adequately prepared to raise them.

 Once the buyers’ kids have lost interest in the animals and/or the human adults realize they’ve bitten off more than they want to chew, the animals are “set free” in the wild.
 This is akin to letting your pet chihuahua free in a forest.
 Neither animal will meet a good fate.
-And in the case of dumped domestic ducks, they might also end up mating with wild Mallards causing genetic pollution (example: hybrid offspring that can’t fly).
+And in the case of dumped domestic ducks, they might also end up mating with wild Mallards causing genetic pollution and hybrid offspring that can’t fly.

 Pros:

-• None… Other than the fact that the ducklings are not shipped through the mail.
+- None… Other than the fact that the ducklings are not shipped through the mail.

 Cons:

-• Incentivizes stores to aid consumer impulse purchases of domestic ducks;
+- Incentivizes stores to aid consumer impulse purchases of domestic ducks;

-• You don’t usually know what breed you’re getting;
+- You don’t usually know what breed you’re getting;

-• You don’t know what sex you’re getting.
+- You don’t know what sex you’re getting.

 Option 3: Small local/regional breeders and farms